davideast/react-ssr-firebase-hosting/README.md

 ### 10000ft view
 - TypeScript for happiness
 - Webpack to bundle the client
-- Rollup to bundle the server
+- TypeScript for the server

 ### Run it
 ```